 The World Famous Nipigon River is located at the crossroads of Highway 11 & 17.
 The world’s largest brook trout was caught in the Nipigon River just below Rabbit Rapids in July of 1915, by Thunder Bay angler Dr. Cook.
 The massive fish weighed 14 lbs.
 8 oz.
 (6.58 kg), and was 31 ½ inches long, 18 inches around the middle.
 Click here for more information.
 Special regulations do apply to these waters, so check before you fish.

 Hydro Electric Generating Stations

 In 1917 the towns of Port Arthur and Fort William (now Thunder Bay), had each unanimously passed a by-law enacting an agreement with the Hydro-Electric Power Commission of Ontario to develop additional power sources on the Nipigon River for the twin cities.
 Click here for more information on the various hydro generating stations on the Nipigon River.

 The Nipigon Murals

-Come visit the famous Nipigon Murals “Racing the Train:”, “Fifty Years of Service” and “The Last River Drive” painted by Dan Sawatsky, a professional artist for over 20 years.
-Sawatsky’s first mural was completed in 1983 in Chemainus, BC where he now resides with his wife and two children.
-Since then Sawatsky has had over 40 major commissions for murals in Canada, the United States and Tokyo, Japan.
+Come visit the famous Nipigon Murals “Racing the Train:”, “Fifty Years of Service” and “The Last River Drive” painted by artist Dan Sawatsky.
+Sawatsky has had over 40 major commissions for murals in Canada, the United States and Tokyo, Japan.
+His first mural was completed in 1983 in Chemainus, BC, where he now resides with his wife and two children.